Camtrup/StonkApp/Stonk/README.md

 Gitlab is great for enabling lean and agile project management especially for scrum projects.
 Here we were able to add issues, which had a deadline, labels and could be issued to grup members.
 THe milestone and board functionalities also helped us hold upå with deadlines.

-## Rest services

-All files will have the standard mapping "http://localhost:8080/ + the name of our requestmappings.
-Here is a full list over all the mappings:

-- test:

-- user: Will return an ArrayList<User> of our users.

-- isLoginValid/{username}/{password}: username and password will be based on input values, and the function checks that the values follows our specific criterias for logging in.

-- user/{username}/{password}: Username and password are from the current user.
-This method is for getting a specific users data, eg the corresponding stocks.

-- buy/{username}/{password}/{ticker}/{count}: username and password comes from the current user.
-Ticker is for searching up the stock and count says how many the user wants to buy.
-This adds the stock to your stocks and updates balance.

-- sell/{username}/{password}/{ticker}/{count}: username and password comes from the current user.
-Ticker is for searching up the stock and count says how many the user wants to sell.
-This removes the stock from your stocks and updates balance.

-- add/{username}/{password}/{ticker}: Username and password from the current user.
-Ticker for finding the stock.
-This will add the specific stock to the users watchlist.

-- remove/{username}/{password}/{ticker}: Username and password from the current user.
-Ticker for finding the stock.
-This will remove the specific stock from the users watchlist.

-- new/{firstname}/{lastname}/{username}/{password}/{cash}/{age}: This will create a new user with these values, and updates in database.

-- delete/{username}/{password}: This will delete the current user.

-- value/{username}/{password}/{cash}: This is used for adding more cash to your current balance.

-- save: Saves the updated information to the JSON-file.

 ## Files